bardasson10/MySQL_Estudos/readme.md

 # MySQL_Estudos
-Estudos referente as linguagens DDL e DML aprendidas no curso do Guanabar
+Estudos referente as linguagens DDL e DML aprendidas no curso do Guanabara